Music recording certification: IFPI certification

-The International Federation of the Phonographic Industry (IFPI) was founded in 1996, and grants the IFPI Platinum Europe Award for album sales over one million within Europe and (as of October 2009) the Middle East.
+The International Federation of the Phonographic Industry (IFPI) was founded in 1933, and since 1996, has granted the Platinum Europe Award for album sales over one million within Europe and (as of October 2009) the Middle East.
 Multi-platinum Europe Awards are presented for sales in subsequent multiples of one million.
 Eligibility is unaffected by time (from date of release), and is not restricted to European-based artists.

 IMPALA certification

 The Independent Music Companies Association (IMPALA) was founded in April 2000 to grow the independent music sector and promote independent music in the interests of artistic, entrepreneurial and cultural diversity.
 IMPALA launched sales awards in 2005 as the first sales awards recognising that success on a pan-European basis begins well before sales reach one million.

 The award levels are Silver (20,000+), Double Silver (40,000+), Gold (75,000+), Double Gold (150,000+), Diamond (200,000+), Platinum (400,000+) and Double Platinum (800,000+).

 Certification thresholds

 Below are certification thresholds for the United States, United Kingdom, Canada and France.
 The numbers in the tables are in terms of "units", where a unit represents one sale or one shipment of a given medium.
-Certification is often awarded cumulatively, and it is possible for a single album to be certified silver, gold, and platinum in turn.
-An album that becomes Platinum twice over, for example, an album which has sold 2,000,000 copies in the United States, is said to be "Double-Platinum", or sometimes "Multi-Platinum".
-Since 2013 in the U.S., and 2014 in the UK and Germany, streaming of songs counts towards certification of singles with 150 streams being the equivalent of 1 unit sold.
+Certification is often awarded cumulatively, and it is possible for one release to be certified silver, gold, and platinum in turn.
+An album that becomes Platinum twice over, for example, an album which has sold 2,000,000 copies in the United States, is said to be "Double Platinum", or sometimes "Multi-Platinum".
+Since 2013 in the U.S., and 2014 in the UK and Germany, streaming of songs counts towards certification of singles with 150 streams being the equivalent of 1 single sold, or one tenth of an album.
 Since February 2016, RIAA includes on-demand audio and video streams and a track sale equivalent in Gold and Platinum Album Award.
-The program will count both sales and streams for single and album certifications.
+The program counts both sales and streams for single and album certifications.